 Hiking up Cascade Mountain is a challenging undertaking.
 It’s a long hike that will take about 8 to 10 hours to complete (out and back), and it’s also slightly risky.
-You’ll have to tread across small ridges, ledges, and rims, scramble to the top and even use your hands to keep going.
+You’ll have to tread across small ridges, ledges, and rims, scramble to the top.
 So it’s not for the faint of heart.

 Just make sure you come prepared.
 When I attempted this mountain a few years ago, I did most things wrong.
 I’ll tell you all about it below, so you’ll know what NOT to do.
 Let’s dive in.

 Cascade Mountain Facts